andyehlert/cs371p-blog/_posts/2015-8-27-Hello-World.md

 layout: post
 title: Hello World!
 ---
 Hello, world!
-This is the first of many future blog posts detailing my learning experiences in both CS373: Software Engineering and CS371P: Object-Oriented Programming during the Fall 2015 semester at The University of Texas at Austin.
+This is the first of many future blog posts detailing my learning experiences in CS371P: Object-Oriented Programming during the Fall 2015 semester at The University of Texas at Austin.
 Welcome, and Hook 'em Horns!

 <!--Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).-->